josephsl/wintenApps/contributing.md

 # Contributing to Windows App Essentials NVDA add-on

-IMPORTANT: Windows App Essentials will be discontinued in October 2025.
-This document remains in the add-on code repository to provide historical information on contribution process.
+IMPORTANT: Windows App Essentials add-on is end of life.
+This document remains in the add-on code repository to provide historical information on the add-on contribution process.

 Thank you for your interest in contributing to Windows App Essentials NVDA add-on.
 The purpose of this document is to outline the overall add-on contribution requirements, development process, and offer tips when contributing.